Fall 2017 Chapbook Competition

-Prizes: First prize is 15 copies of the chapbook; additional prizes include a cover of an issue of The Bitchin’ Kitsch and a featured writer in an issue of The Bitchin’ Kitsch
+Prizes: First prize is 15 copies of the chapbook; additional prizes include your artwork or piece featured in an issue of Resistance is Fertile or The Bitchin’ Kitsch.

-For the fifth time, The Bitchin’ Kitsch is proud to announce our chapbook competition.
-We are looking for an unpublished chapbook of writing, artwork, or a combination of both between 12-16 pages in length.
+For the sixth time, The Bitchin’ Kitsch is proud to announce our chapbook competition.
+We are looking for an unpublished chapbook of writing, artwork, or a combination of both between 12-16 pages in length (this includes any acknowledgements page, table of contents, and bios).
 The competition is open to new, emerging, and established writers and/or artists who have or have not submitted to The Bitchin’ Kitsch previously.
 Collaborations are also accepted.
 The winner will receive book publication with 15 artist copies, and energetic promotion by The Bitchin’ Kitsch staff.

 The B’K Chapbook Competition is open to anyone writing in the English language or any artist.
 Translations and previously published works are not eligible.
 Individual written pieces and artworks may have been previously published in other publications as long as the work as a whole has not.